tkem/cachetools/docs/index.rst

 The wrapped function is instrumented with :func:`cache_info` and :func:`cache_clear` functions to provide information about cache performance and clear the cache.
-See the :func:`functools.lru_cache` documentation for details.
+Please see the :func:`functools.lru_cache` documentation for details.
+Also note that all the decorators in this module are thread-safe by default.

 .. decorator:: lfu_cache(maxsize=128, typed=False)